 However, this name remained as it is until Tertoen Pema Lingpa visited this place and revealed numerous hidden treasures that would aid him in spread of Buddhism in Bhutan from the lake sometimes in 15th century.

-However, some historians of Bhutan claim that the name of this lake as ‘Mebartsho’ is a derivative of the name of Tertoen Sherab Mebar.
+However, some Bhutanese historians claim that the name of this lake as ‘Mebartsho’ is a derivative of the name of Tertoen Sherab Mebar.
 He also discovered treasures from the lake just like Tertoen Pema did after 2 centuries.

 They argue should the name of this lake was from the life event of Tertoen Pema Lingpa, it would be either ‘Terma Tsho’ or ‘Pema Tsho’.
 Therefore, this still remains as an arguable topic of Bhutan history.